-Additionally, we support for your efforts to ensure that AB466 promotes uniformity and brings clarity with respect to this critical area of state law.
+Additionally, we support efforts to ensure that SB642/AB466 promotes uniformity and brings clarity with respect to this critical area of state law.
 Privacy laws around the world need to be consistent enough that they are interoperable, so that consumers understand how their rights change across jurisdictions and businesses can readily map obligations imposed by a new law against their existing obligations under other laws.
-BSA appreciates your efforts to align of many of AB466's provisions with existing comprehensive state privacy laws.
-BSA has supported numerous state privacy laws, including laws in Colorado, Connecticut, Virginia, and Indiana, which adopt a similar structural model of privacy legislation.
-In particular, we
+BSA appreciates the sponsors' efforts to align of many of the bill's provisions with existing comprehensive state privacy laws.
+BSA has supported numerous state privacy laws, including laws in Connecticut, Texas, and Virginia, which adopt a similar structural model of privacy legislation.
+In particular, BSA supports